BA in Biology

 • CAS CH 172 or CH 174

 Note: It is recommended that the standard track general chemistry sequence (or alternative track’s CH 171 & 172 or CH 171 & 174) be taken concurrently with BI 107 and BI 108 during the first year.
-Most Biology majors complete the standard track and continue onto a fourth semester of chemistry (CH 204 or 214), which is a requirement for medical and other professional schools.
+Most Biology majors complete the standard track and continue onto a fourth term of chemistry (CH 204 or 214), which is a requirement for medical and other professional schools.
 Students intending to apply to medical school are also advised to take biochemistry (CAS BI 421/422 or CH 373) in their junior or senior year.

 Mathematics/Computer Science